Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Theoretical Justification

 \section{Theoretical Justification}

 \begin{theorem} Given retrieved graph $G_S \in \mathcal{G}$, the latent concept $\theta_c$, and the question $q$ sampled conditioned on concept $\theta_c$, there exists a mutual information inequality: $I(G_S; \theta_c) \geq I(G_S; q).$ \end{theorem} \begin{proof} Consider latent concepts $ \theta_c $ is inferred from a knowledge graph $ G_S $, and a question $ q $ is then generated based on this concept.
-(For instance, this can be as straightforward as prompting LLMs to formulate a question about a given set of facts).
 The following Markov chain: $ G_S \rightarrow \theta_c \rightarrow q $ exists, indicating that $q$ is conditionally independent to $G_s$.
 According to the chain rule for mutual information, we can have:

 Given that the question $ q $ is conditionally independent of the graph $ G_S $, the term $ I(G_S; q | \theta_c) $ equals zero.
 Therefore, we are left with: $I(G_S; \theta_c) \geq I(G_S; q).$ Equality holds precisely when $ I(G_S; q | \theta_c) $ is zero, meaning that the graph $ G_S $ provides no additional information about $ q $ once $ \theta_c $ is known. \end{proof}